Frequently Asked Questions

 Please note that when a tester fails calibration it is no longer eligible for the 3-day-or-free price promise.

-Short answer – no!
 Nothing we do in our calibration procedure will affect your tester’s memory in any way.
-All your results will still be stored on your instrument, however we recommend that you should download your results before sending it in for calibration.
+All your results will still be stored on your instrument.